DCWizard/WriteIt/README.md

 -A Video Player.

 If you appreciate my work.

-You can give me donation via Wechat My Wechat
+You can give me donation from my web site: https://thinknspeak.net/product/donation/

-Or directly from my web site: https://thinknspeak.net/product/donation/
+Or directly via Wechat <a href="https://github.com/DCWizard/WriteIt/raw/refs/heads/main/img/MyWechat.webp" >My Wechat</a>